OpenCilk/infrastructure/INSTALLING.md

 [Usage](INSTALLING.md#Usage) now, or read on for more explicit directions on building OpenCilk from source.

-### Obtaining the OpenCilk source code
+### Obtaining the OpenCilk source code (detailed instructions)

 Clone the OpenCilk compiler, runtime, and productivity tool repositories.
-The Cheetah runtime and OpenCilk tool repositories must be cloned into sub-directories of the OpenCilk project directory:
+The Cheetah runtime and OpenCilk tool repositories must be cloned into specific subdirectories of the OpenCilk project
+directory:

     git clone -b opencilk/v2.0 https://github.com/OpenCilk/opencilk-project
     git clone -b opencilk/v2.0 https://github.com/OpenCilk/cheetah opencilk-project/cheetah